Massa Marittima needs no introduction. A true medieval city, it eclipses almost every other town in the Maremma with its beauty and fame.

 |Museo degli Organi Meccanici Antichi

-A privately-owned museum displaying the history of Italian organs with rare and exquisite musical instruments made in the country as early as 16th century and right up until the 20th century.
+A museum displaying the history of Italian organs with rare and exquisite musical instruments made in the country as early as the 16th century and right up until the 20th century.

 |Balestro del Girifalco – May and August

-The Balestro del Girifalco is a major historical re-enactments of medieval Tuscany, and a true treat for anyone who visit Massa Marittima when it’s on.
+The Balestro del Girifalco is one of Tuscany’s most beautiful medieval festivals, and a true treat for anyone who visit Massa Marittima when it’s on.

 |Sapori d’Autunno- November in nearby Tatti